 Pink is a color of romance, sincerity, and sensitivity.
 Historically, it is gender-marked and strongly associated with youth, sophistication, and femininity.
 As a result, it is the color of choice in products and brands targeting girls and young women.

-It's crucial to consider demographics when selecting colors.
+It's crucial to consider demographics when selecting brand colors.
 Color perception and psychology change depending on gender, age, and culture, so it's important to consider the demographics of your users.

-Preferences by Gender
+Preferences by gender

-Cool colors > Warm colors.
+- Cool colors > Warm colors.
 Furthermore, both genders prefer blue, green, and their respective tints.

-Blue is #1 for all genders.
+- Color blue is #1 for all genders.
 Both men and women selected blue as their preferred color.
 Women also show greater interest in different shades of blue - sapphire, cerulean, azure, beryl, and others.

-Brown & orange aren't very popular.
+- Brown & orange aren't very popular.
 Brown is less popular with men whereas orange is the least popular with women.

-Men love pure colors, women love tints.
+- Men love pure colors, women love tints.

-Preferences by Age
+Preferences by age

 Additionally, children are more likely to change their color preferences, as their tastes are not well-defined, while adults stick much more to their favorite colors.

-Preferences by Culture
+Preferences by culture

 Blue is considered a masculine color in the west, but the Chinese perceive blue as a feminine color.